dynamicexpresso/DynamicExpresso/README.md

 - Can generate delegates or lambda expression
 - Full suite of unit tests
 - Good performance compared to other similar projects
-- Partial support of generic, params array and extension methods
+- Partial support of generic, params array and extension methods (only with implicit generic arguments detection)
 - Partial support of `dynamic` (`ExpandoObject` for get properties and method invocation, see #72)
 - Case insensitive expressions (default is case sensitive)
 - Ability to discover identifiers (variables, types, parameters) of a given expression